Heavy-Division/B78XH/.github/CONTRIBUTING.md

 # Pull Requests
 We welcome pull requests with fixes and improvements to the project.

-If you wish to add a new feature or you spot a bug that you wish to fix, please open an issue for it first on the A32NX issue tracker.
+If you wish to add a new feature, or you spot a bug that you wish to fix, please open an issue for it first on the B78XH issue tracker.

 The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from all contributors: